 - In compliance with copyright laws, items on “electronic reserve” cannot be extended.
 Online files will be deactivated and photocopied articles will be returned to the submitting faculty member.

 You are encouraged to check the Course Reserves listing in the Library Catalog for the correct display and status of your materials.
-If changes are necessary, or you have any questions regarding the placement or removal of materials on reserve, please contact Stefani Bennett at 247-7494 or email@example.com.
+If changes are necessary, or you have any questions regarding the placement or removal of materials on reserve, please contact Rachel Seibel at 247-7407 or firstname.lastname@example.org.